TPO Search

 Are there Tree Preservation Orders in Cross Stobbs?

-Yes.
-We found 11 TPO records within 2km of Cross Stobbs centre.
+We show 11 TPO records within 2km of Cross Stobbs centre, some of which fall just over the boundary in Renfrewshire Council.

 How do I check for TPOs near Cross Stobbs?

 Enter your postcode in our search tool to see TPOs near Cross Stobbs plotted on an interactive map.
-Cross Stobbs falls within East Renfrewshire Council and Renfrewshire Council, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Cross Stobbs?

-Cross Stobbs falls within East Renfrewshire Council and Renfrewshire Council.
-These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.
+Cross Stobbs falls within East Renfrewshire Council, which is responsible for making and enforcing Tree Preservation Orders in the area.
+Some TPOs shown on our map sit within 2km of the centre but fall under neighbouring Renfrewshire Council.

 What happens if I do work on a TPO tree near Cross Stobbs?